Ranuja01/cycompile/README.md

 **Important**: When using the custom option, language_level is not automatically set.
 If omitted, Cython will default to Python 2 syntax and semantics.
 To ensure compatibility with modern Python code, it's highly recommended to explicitly include 'language_level': 3 in your custom directives as seen in the example above.

 ### Using Recursive Functions ###
-Many decorators, such as cython.compile(), struggle with recursive functions.
-Fortunately, cycompile excels at this, making it ideal for optimizing recursive logic.
+Many decorators, like `Cython's` cython.compile(), struggle with recursive functions, but `CyCompile's` cycompile excels at optimizing them, making it ideal for optimizing recursive logic.
 The following example demonstrates how you can use cycompile with a simple recursive function:
 ```python
 from cycompile import cycompile